ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ![US Other Hispanic Educational Attainment in 2010](images/otherhxedu2010.png)

-In the Experiments section, these and visualizations for the following years will be used to observe changes in educational attainment based on the aforementioned demographic indicators.
+In the *Results* section, these and visualizations for the following years will be used to observe changes in educational attainment based on the aforementioned demographic indicators.

 ## Tools